Corrlie/ROS_game/README.md

 ## Description:

-First player has choose a point on the black plane (be careful not to show it to the other player!) and the other player has to find it using turtle from turtlesim package using teleoperation as soon as possible (**time is measured**).
+First player has to choose a point on the black plane (be careful not to show it to the other player!) and the other player has to find it using turtle from turtlesim package using teleoperation as soon as possible (**time is measured**).
 Current "temperature states" are being shown while playing the game (4 states - REALLY COLD!, cold, warm, HOT).

 First player has to "hide" his point on the black window created with numpy 512x512 array.
 The code uses OpenCV mouse callback to get the point's position.
 First player can show selected point (and its x and y position) by choosing 'p' button (eng. "print") on the keyboard (but he has to be careful that the other player does not see it).
 He can then hide it from other player by clicking "c" (eng. "clear") on the keyboard.
 If the player wants to choose another point he can do this, because only the last point will be possibly saved.
 The process of choosing the point is shown below (after clicking 'p'):